ibm-cloud-docs/databases-for-postgresql/dashboard-overview.md

 ## Recent Tasks

-Every time you make administrative changes to your service (such as scaling, or taking a manual backup), a task starts up.
+Every time that you make administrative changes to your service (such as scaling, or taking a manual backup), a task starts up.
 The _Recent Tasks_ panel shows the task name and progress bar for any running tasks, and a list of the most recent completed tasks.

 ## Instance Administration API